rrigato/WebDev/README.md

 Step 10) Right Click on your project in the netbeans ide and select 'Change Email/Password'.
 Enter the google email and password you used to create the google developer account in step 1)

-Step 11) You need to add the C:\Program Files\apache-maven-3.3.9-bin (1)\apache-maven-3.3.9\bin and C:\Program
+Step 11) You need to add the

+`C:\Program Files\apache-maven-3.3.9-bin (1)\apache-maven-3.3.9\bin`

+and

-Files\Java\jdk1.7.0_79\bin to your PATH environment variables.
-To do this on Windows go to Control Panel -> Settings -> Advanced System
-Settings -> Environment Variables.
+`C:\Program Files\Java\jdk1.7.0_79\bin to your PATH environment variables`

+To do this on Windows go to Control Panel -> Settings -> Advanced System Settings -> Environment Variables.
 Where the bins are located might differ on your local path  depending on where you downloaded them into.

+**Note That you only have to do steps 12-16 one time **

 Step 12) Open file explorer and go to where you downloaded the google app engine sdk.
 Enter the bin directory.